 The group organized a prayer vigil at a local church the day after the shooting.
 More than 1,000 mourners, including governor Rick Scott, several congressmen and local mayors, gathered to pray.
 They worked with the Billy Graham Evangelistic Association to provide counseling and care to the victims’ families, students, faculty, and others through the ministry’s mobile care unit.

-Please join us in continuing to pray for all who have been affected by this tragedy.
+Please join us in continuing to pray for healing for all who have been affected by this tragedy.